AI vs Traditional Eulogy Writing. Which One Is Right for You?

 If you have the budget and want to hand it off completely, a professional writer is a good choice.
 Ask to see samples of their work before you commit.

 If the funeral is soon, or the blank page is paralysing you, or you just want a solid starting point you can work from, an AI tool is the practical choice.
-EulogyCraft was built for exactly that moment.
-You share your memories, and within minutes you have three complete eulogies in your inbox, ready to read, edit, or combine.
+You share your memories, and within minutes you have a complete eulogy ready to read, edit, or shape into your own.

 Whatever you choose, the important thing is that the words get said.
 The room does not care how the eulogy was written.
 They care that it sounds like the person they lost.